aidanmelen/terraform-aws-security-group-v2/README.md

 - Dynamically create customer, managed and common security group rule resources with [`for_each` meta-arguments](https://www.terraform.io/language/meta-arguments/for_each). `for_each` has two advantages over `count`:

 1. Resources created with `for_each` are identified by a list of string values instead of by index with `count`.
 2. If an element is removed from the middle of the list, every security group rule after that element would see its values change, resulting in more remote object changes than intended.
 Using `for_each` gives the same flexibility without the extra churn.
-Please see [When to Use for_each Instead of count](https://www.terraform.io/language/meta-arguments/count#when-to-use-for_each-instead-of-count).

-Please see [#30937](https://github.com/hashicorp/terraform/issues/30937) for more information on unknown values.
+Please see [When to Use for_each Instead of count](https://www.terraform.io/language/meta-arguments/count#when-to-use-for_each-instead-of-count) and [#30937](https://github.com/hashicorp/terraform/issues/30937) for more information on unknown values.

 - Computed security group rule resources must use `count` due to the [Limitations on values used in `for_each`](https://www.terraform.io/language/meta-arguments/for_each#limitations-on-values-used-in-for_each).
 However, this implementation uses the `length` function to dynamically set the `count` which is an improvement from the `number_of_computed_` variables used by the [terraform-aws-security-group](https://github.com/terraform-aws-modules/terraform-aws-security-group#note-about-value-of-count-cannot-be-computed) module.